 Everything is provided for you: food, accommodation and travel to workshops, just concentrate on what you want to concentrate on!

 We particularly want to encourage LGBTQIA+, disabled, working class, BAME/POC, and other writers traditionally under-represented in publishing today.
+If the cost is prohibitive, please get in touch.
 Our retreats aim to be a safe and inclusive space for all.

 Tutor and organiser

 Tori Truslow is a London-based speculative fiction writer.
 Their writing has appeared or is forthcoming in numerous magazines and anthologies including including 3 of Cups Press' On Relationships, Clockwork Phoenix 3, Penning Perfumes, Beneath Ceaseless Skies and Sidekick Books' Battalion.
 Tori's short fiction has been shortlisted for the James White Award, British Science Fiction Association Award and Parsec Award.
 They co-edited the interstitial journal Verse Kraken with Claire Trevien and were a Writer-in-Residence at Shrewsbury International School from 2008-2010.
 Currently, they work as database and digital manager for the charity Arts Emergency, and are developing an advocacy project for creative workers with ADHD and other invisible disabilities.